 A Hadamard matrix, named after the French mathematician Jacques Hadamard, is a square matrix with rows that are mutually orthogonal and entries that are either +1 or 1.
 This means that each pair of rows in a Hadamard matrix represents two perpendicular vectors in geometric terms, and each pair of rows contains matching entries in precisely half of their columns and mismatched entries in the remaining columns in combinatorial terms.
 As a result of this definition, the associated characteristics apply to both columns and rows.

 Hadamard was a pacesetter in his own right, and the things he worked on have had impacts well beyond him.
-Although he claimed starkly to be purely a mathematician, his work has found use even in the field of Quantum Physics.
+Although he claimed starkly to be purely a mathematician, his work has found use in the field of Quantum Physics.

-Some of the most important things that Hadamard did are still relevant today, including proving the prime number theory, and the application or use of complex number theory.
-His work is still in use today and is largely added to by physicists, mathematicians, and those in other fields of science today.
+Some of the most essential things that Hadamard did are still relevant today, including proving the prime number theory, and the application or use of complex number theory.
+His work is still in use today and is largely added to by physicists, mathematicians, and other fields of science today.
 We have also covered other luminaries such as David Deutsch who is a British Physicist, one half of the Deutsch-Jozsa Algorithm which provided proof that Quantum Computers can actually have an advantage for computation.